Internal Deadline

 Beckman Scholars Program

-The research activities performed by Beckman Scholars shall be conducted under the guidance of a full-time, approved faculty member at the college or university receiving an award.
+The research activities performed by Beckman Scholars shall be conducted under the guidance of a full-time, approved science faculty member at the college or university receiving an award.
 Research activities must be performed part-time (ten hours per week) during one academic year, and full-time over two summers (ten 40-hour weeks each summer) immediately before and after the academic year research experience.
+The continuity of the research experience is important to the Foundation, and alternatives to this “summer – academic year – summer” schedule will not be considered.

-Students will be named as Beckman Scholars in the spring of their freshman through junior years at their university or college.
-Once selected to be a Beckman Scholar, a student will retain the award for 15 months, as long as the student continues to excel academically, and the student’s research work shows satisfactory progress.
+Students will be named as Beckman Scholars in the spring of either their freshman, sophomore, or junior year at their college or university.
+Once selected to be a Beckman Scholar, a student will retain the award for 15 consecutive months, if the student continues to excel academically and continues to perform research work within their mentor’s lab.
 Beckman Scholar funds provided to any one student may not exceed two summers and one academic year.
-Beckman Scholar summer funds may extend through the summer following graduation.
+Beckman Scholar’s may use their second summer funds during the summer following graduation.

 Each institution may submit one application for consideration for an award.